Find Grad Schools

 11 Yearly Graduations

 The 3rd most popular school in the country for food science tech majors who are seeking their doctor's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in food science tech from Purdue.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+During the most recent year for which we have data, 11 people received their doctor's degree in food science tech from Purdue.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #5